 Practice your pitch

-Before going to the negotiation ensure you practice your pitch more than once.
+Before going to the negotiation ensure you practice your tone more than once.
 You should find someone to listen and critique your proposal.
 Exercising will help you feel the cadence of speaking points loud in a conversational setting.
 The foundation of a successful negotiation is comfortable, and this only happens when you practice

 Do not be afraid to say No